 My interests are broad although I am mostly interested about the use of research methods from the social and behavioral sciences to elucidate classical philosophical questions.
 I have published on a diverse list of subjects including moral psychology and ethics, evolutionary theories of social learning, and experimental philosophy.

 I was lucky to work at the Institut de Recherche pour le développement on a project on autochtonous knowledges and conflicts on natural resources in Latin America.
 I also spent a fantastic time in Los Angeles, while visiting the Department of Anthropology at UCLA.

 With Arancha San Ginés, I had fun creating Filosofipods, a series of podcasts on philosophy in Spanish.

 In autumn 2015 I was a young invited researcher at the Psychology Department of the University of the Balearic Islands.

-I am currently part of the Xphi Replicability Project, an effort to replicate a representative sample of studies in experimental philosophy.
+I have been part of the Xphi Replicability Project, an effort to replicate a representative sample of studies in experimental philosophy.
 Check it out!